kobbyob123/kobbyob123/README.md

-- 👋 Hi, I’m @kobbyob123
+- 👋 Hi, I’m Kobby
-- Well, this is a little about me...
-- I'm interested Tech, data and anything that has to do with zero's and ones...
-- Reading and a little bit of games...
-- That's it...

-- I'm a curious person who always wants to improve on stuff,
-- Intermediate Python programmer🐍🐍🐍
-- I would like to reach out to anyone who would like some help with your code or has any suggestions for mine.✌️
+- I like reading, algorithms and other stuff like that.
+- Send me a mail and let's work on something!

 - 📫 How to reach me : popolapii@gmail.com